 We feel there is a general need and an increased craving to experience nature, to have a deeper connection with it and to seek the great outdoors.

-We’ve selected 10 books to read this Summer where you can immerse yourself and find a deeper connection with nature.
+For this year’s summer reading list 2020, we’ve selected 10 books about nature where you can immerse yourself and find a deeper connection with nature.

 The Invention of Nature: The Adventures of Alexander von Humboldt by Andrea Wulf.